 Ultimately, it's a tricky conversation full of pitfalls.
 To shame Millie Bobby Brown for dressing how she wants to dress (how many teenagers dress) is definitely the wrong route.
 Women, even 15-year-olds, should be allowed to wear whatever they want without fear of backlash, sl*t-shaming, or unwanted sexualization.
 That said, was Paris Hilton's comment really unwanted sexualization?
 She didn't comment on Brown's body or say anything sexual in nature, and she used a common word that's often used interchangeably with words like "pretty" and "beautiful," a word made all the more innocuous by Hilton's famous frequent use of the phrase.
 Additionally, Hilton's identity as a heterosexual woman further invalidates the reading of the comment as predatory (not that heterosexual women can't be predators, but women complimenting each other's appearances has always been a much less fraught practice than the often leering, double-edged compliments of men).

 Additionally—and hear me out here—isn't Millie Bobby Brown allowed to be, well, hot?
 Think about yourself at 15.
 Like most teenagers, you probably wanted to be considered attractive.
-Millie Bobby Brown is well into puberty and already likely in the process of understanding her own sexual nature, and that process comes with experimenting with her expression of sexuality, which, in 2019, can take the shape of social media posts.
-That of course does not give permission for adults or anyone to treat Brown as a sexual being, and adults should not sexually look at adolescents under any circumstances, as a teen's sexual awakening by way of an adult's behavior or sexualizing gaze can have traumatic effects.
+Millie Bobby Brown is well into puberty and already likely in the process of understanding her own sexual nature, and that process comes with experimenting with her expression of sexuality, which, in 2020, can take the shape of social media posts or a little bit of cleavage on the red carpet.
+That, of course, does not give permission for adults or anyone to treat Brown as a sexual being, and adults should not sexually look at adolescents under any circumstances, as a teen's sexual awakening by way of an adult's behavior or sexualizing gaze can have traumatic effects.
 Young people should be protected from premature sexualization until they're old enough and mature enough to have autonomy and control over their own sexuality.

 But it's interesting to consider whether, if Kylie Jenner had posted an identical picture at the age of 15 and Paris Hilton had commented "Thats hot," anyone would have raised an eyebrow.
 Was Evan Rachel Wood so defensive of Brown because of legitimate altruism, or because, like the rest of us, she wants our precious Eleven to stay a sexless, innocent child in order to keep with our uncomplicated cultural view of her?
+Did people criticize her SAG Awards look for her sake, or because it made them uncomfortable?
 In the same way that it is absolutely inappropriate to sexualize Brown, is it not also inappropriate and unfair to forcefully ignore her sexuality completely?

-It's also important to consider that in a world where Justin Bieber was drooled over when he was merely 14, would anyone have such a problem with Brown's post or Hilton's reaction if Brown were male?
-Perhaps a part of all of this is that, as a culture (even in 2019), we still see female sexuality as a dirty and taboo thing that we want to keep our children from embodying for as long as possible.
+It's also important to consider that in a world where Justin Bieber was drooled over when he was merely 14, would anyone have such a problem with Brown's post or SAG Awards outfit if Brown were male?
+Perhaps a part of all of this is that, as a culture (even in 2020), we still see female sexuality as a dirty and taboo thing that we want to keep our children from embodying for as long as possible.
 As much as premature sexual awakening can have damaging effects, isn't telling a teenager that it's "inappropriate" for them to be considered an attractive being until the day they turn 18 almost as damaging?
+Should we further reinforce the idea that breasts are inherently sexual?
 Are we not furthering a culture of shame surrounding sexuality by not allowing teenagers to grow up at their own pace?

 The truth of the matter is that Brown is famous, and she is on social media, and she is 15, which means she's going to post pictures of herself when she thinks she looks hot.
+She's going to wear amazing designer clothes and not all of them are going to be completely modest.
 And frankly, it's none of our business to judge that, one way or another.